 Analysis of Suicide Incidents in 2021

 Details of data on reported cases of suicide in the Nigerian media in 2021 show that a total of 41 suicide incidents took place across the nation throughout the year.
 Of this number, 32 representing 78% were male while 9 (22%) were female.
 This shows that for the third year, more males committed suicide in Nigeria and the margin between the gender of victims is high – 78% males as against 22% females.
-All those who committed suicide in 2021 were adults.
-None of them was below 18 years of age.
+Among those who committed suicide in 2021, 40 were adults above 18 years of age while one was 13 years old.
 The marital status of 34 of the victims was given while 7 were not mentioned in the reports.
 Of the 34 mentioned, 22 (65%) were single while 12 (35%) were married.

 The method of suicide was also recorded in the study.
 Data show that 37 of the 41 reported cases mentioned the method which was adopted by the victims in committing suicide while this information was not given in 4 of the incidents.
 Of the 37 stories which indicated method of suicide, hanging led with 15 (40%) of the incidents, use of sniper insecticide came next with 11 (30%) of the incidents, gunshot (where victims shot themselves with firearms) had 5 (14%) of the incidents, while 6 (16%) were recorded as ‘others’ and this includes various methods such as jumping into the lagoon, setting self ablaze, and other methods not categorized separately in the study.
 This means that for the second year running, hanging has led as the method of suicide in Nigeria, as was the case in 2020.
 This is contrary to what happened in 2019 when use of sniper insecticide led as method of suicide in Nigeria.